Professional Development Program

 You must submit sealed, official, paper copies of transcripts from every post-secondary institution (other than SFU) you have attended, including transcripts from the original institutions where the coursework was completed and subsequently used for transfer credit at another post-secondary institution (this includes college transfers and exchange programs).
 If you have received post-secondary credit for AP or IB courses, you will also need to send copies of those transcripts.

 If your transcript does not show degree conferral, you must submit a letter from an academic advisor at your institution confirming your degree will be complete prior to the start of PDP (August).

 You must submit transcripts from institutions where you are currently taking courses.

 You do not need to send us your SFU transcript.
 We can access those directly if you provide us with your student number.

 Some applicants will also need to apply for Undergraduate Admission to SFU in order to enrol in PDP.
 For those applicants, SFU Admissions will require official transcripts sent directly to them.
 (See "Step 4: Apply to SFU" below for information on who needs to apply to SFU.)

-Where possible, transcripts should be sent directly from the post-secondary institution to PDP’s Admissions Office.
+Transcripts should be sent directly from the post-secondary institution to the PDP Admissions Office.

 Transcripts delivered by mail must be sent to this address:

 PDP Admissions, Faculty of Education